 Along Plovdiv’s winding, cobblestone lanes you’ll encounter fine, jewel-toned homes epitomizing Bulgaria’s National Revival architectural style.
 These mansions are decorated with stained-wooden shutters and trim.
 The buildings are also embellished with flourishes that depict peacocks, flowing ribbons, and flowers.

 In Spain’s Basque Country, pintxos – a finger food similar to tapas, are ubiquitous fare in small bars.
-Pincho (the Spanish version of the name) or pintxos (Basque) means ‘spike’ and helps to distinguish this toothpick-adorned treat from its tapas cousins, which generally aren’t served with toothpicks.
-Go into a bar – especially in the late-afternoon hours – and you’ll see locals feasting upon pintxos after work, even making a progressive snack out of them, by moving from bar to bar.
+Pincho (the Spanish version of the name) or pintxos (the Basque version) means ‘spike’ and helps to distinguish this toothpick-adorned treat from its tapas cousins, which generally aren’t served with toothpicks.
+Go into a bar – especially in the late-afternoon hours –Continue reading “The Pintxos of Basque Country – Spain”

 To wander Sarajevo’s streets is to journey through the centuries while diving into a grab bag of architectural styles.
-In the city’s well-known Baščaršija district, which feels like Istanbul in miniature, artisans craft Turkish-style copper coffee pots under towering minarets and mosques dating back to the 16th Century.
-Along the Miljacka River, the city’s Vijećnica building – originally the city’s National Library, which was destroyed during the Siege of Sarajevo in 1992, and is now the newly-restored City Hall – flashes intricate Moorish-style details in shrimp pink and creamy hues.
+In the city’s Baščaršija district, which feels like Istanbul in miniature, artisans craft Turkish-style copper coffee pots under towering minarets and mosques dating back to the 16th century.
+Along the Miljacka River, the city’s Vijećnica building —Continue reading “The Eclectic Windows of Sarajevo, Bosnia-Herzegovina”